cssinjs/istf-spec/readme.md

-## Interoperable CSSinJS standard format.
+## Interoperable CSSinJS standard.

 The biggest issue at scale we currently have with all CSSinJS implementations is that they are not sharable without the runtime.

-We can define a format that is easy to parse and supports all the needs of the current CSSinJS implementations on top of CSS.
+Using regular CSS doesn't support all features we need.
+CSS notation is designed for humans and is too slow for parsing.

-Package maintainers will be able to publish JavaScript files to NPM using this format instead of plain CSS or any variation of objects notation.
+This format is [blazingly fast](https://esbench.com/bench/592d599e99634800a03483d8) to parse and will support all needs of the current CSSinJS implementations.

-## First draft
+Package maintainers will be able to publish JavaScript files to NPM in this format instead of plain CSS or any variation of objects notation.

-Format is optimized for parsing in JavaScript, not for human readability.
+Do not confuse this format with an AST.
+It is designed purely for interoperability and publishing.
+Using this format you can build an AST or regular CSS or any other structure.

 ### Markers